Revisiting Graph Analytics Benchmark: Core Algorithms

 \subsection{Algorithm Diversity}

 \delete{These statistical results reveal that the \lpa boasts the highest number of papers (39) and the most appearances on Google Scholar (130,000), indicative of its popularity and extensive research in both academic and industry settings.
 Similarly, \sssp and \pr algorithms are well-studied, with significant representation across various databases.} Table~\ref{tab:selected_algo_comp} further compares the computational workload and topics of our core algorithms and \kw{LDBC}.
 Our algorithms span a range of complexities, from linear (\pr, \core, \cc, \lpa) to logarithmic-linear (\sssp), polynomial (\tc, \bc), and even higher-order complexities (\clique), providing a balanced coverage of different workload levels.
 In contrast, more than half of the algorithms (\pr, \lpa, \wcc, \bfs) in \kw{LDBC} are linear.
 Regarding the topics, our core algorithms cover areas including centrality, community detection, traversal, cohesive subgraph, and pattern matching, highlighting the diversity of our algorithms, while \kw{LDBC} only includes centrality, community detection, traversal, with half of its algorithms focused on community detection.
-Overall, our core algorithms are not only widely used in academia and industry, reflecting real-world needs, but also cover diverse computation workloads and topics, ensuring our benchmark can effectively identify platform bottlenecks and strengths.
+Overall, our core algorithms are widely used in academia and industry, addressing real-world needs while covering diverse workloads, enabling our benchmark to identify platform bottlenecks and strengths effectively.

 \revise{